deniskyashif/blog/content/posts/on-recursive-functions.md

 <pre><code style="color: red">RangeError: Maximum call stack size exceeded</code></pre>

 This is due to the fact that JavaScript and Lambda Calculus have different [models of evaluation](https://mitpress.mit.edu/sites/default/files/sicp/full-text/book/book-Z-H-27.html#%_sec_4.2.1).
 In fact, JavaScript uses **applicative order** (call by value) evaluation which means that the function's arguments are evaluated before calling the function.
-This causes the Y-combinator to expand infinitely (I found this out the hard way {{< emoji ":man_facepalming:" >}} ).
+This causes the Y combinator to expand infinitely (I found this out the hard way {{< emoji ":man_facepalming:" >}} ).
 Let's recall:

 \\[ Y \space factStep \space 2  \\]
 \\[ \to factStep \space (Y \space factStep) \space 2 \\]